LeonStansfield/TrafficSimulation/readme.md

 ## Functionality

-* **`Engine`**:  initializes the window and the main simulation loop.
+ * **`Engine`**: Initializes the window and the main simulation loop.
 It handles user input (panning and zooming), updates all simulation objects, and draws everything to the screen on each frame.

-* **`Map`**: The `Map` class loads and parses `.osm` files.
-It uses the libosmium library to read OSM data.
-It identifies all roads and the intersections that connect them, converting the latitude and longitude coordinates into a 2D world space measured in meters.
-This creates and stores a structured graph of the road network.
+    * **`Map`**: The Map class loads and parses .osm files using the libosmium library.
+It converts latitude and longitude coordinates into a 2D world space measured in meters.

+        * **`Directed Graph`**: The map now parses OSM oneway tags to build a directed graph of the road network.

+        * **`Lane Generation`**: Roads marked as two-way are split into two separate, offset Road objects (one for each direction), creating realistic lanes.
+One-way roads are represented as a single directed Road.

+        * **`Rendering`**: The map separates its simulation model from its rendering.
+The normal view draws clean, centered road lines with directional arrows (single for one-way, double for two-way).
+A debug view toggles drawing the actual offset paths that vehicles follow.

     * **`Intersection` and `Road`**:

-    * An `Intersection` is a point on the map where at least two roads meet.
+        * An Intersection is a node in the graph, a point on the map where at least two roads meet.

-    * A `Road` is a path that connects two intersections.
-Each road consists of a series of points that define its shape.
+        * A Road is a directed edge in the graph.
+It stores a series of points representing the precise, offset path from a fromIntersectionId to a toIntersectionId.

+    * **`Quadtree`**: A Quadtree is used to spatially partition all vehicles in the simulation.
+This allows for highly efficient "look-ahead" queries for collision avoidance and junction checks.
+Instead of checking against every other vehicle, a vehicle only queries against those in its immediate vicinity.

-* **`Vehicle`**: Each Vehicle is an autonomous agent with randomized kinematic properties, including maximum speed, acceleration, deceleration, and turning speed.
+    * **`Vehicle`**: Each Vehicle is an autonomous agent with randomized kinematic properties (max speed, acceleration, etc.) and a state machine (DRIVING, BRAKING, WAITING_JUNCTION).

-    * When a vehicle is created, it finds the nearest road and creates a path to follow along that road's points.

-    * During each update, the vehicle calculates the distance and angle to the next point in its path and adjusts its direction and speed accordingly.
-It will slow down for sharp turns or when approaching the end of a road.

-    * When a vehicle reaches the end of its current road, it queries the Map to find a randomly connected road and generates a new path.
-If it reaches a dead end, it will  turn around.
+        * **`Pathfinding`**: When a vehicle is created, it finds the nearest Road and snaps to its path.
+It follows this directed path to the end intersection.
+It then queries the Map's graph for a valid, randomly chosen outgoing road and continues, ensuring it always obeys road direction.

+        * **`Curvature Detection`**: Vehicles look ahead on their path and automatically slow down to a safe speed for sharp turns.

+        * **`Collision Avoidance`**: Using the Quadtree to limit the number of vehicles it will search through, a vehicle looks ahead for other vehicles on its path near its position.
+It calculates a safe following distance (based on speed and a time gap) and will brake to avoid a rear-end collision.
+This logic correctly ignores oncoming traffic, which is on a separate, parallel Road.

+        * **`Junction Logic`**: Vehicles detect when they are approaching an intersection.
+They query the Quadtree for other vehicles in the junction area.
+If the junction is busy with a conflicting vehicle, the vehicle enters a WAITING_JUNCTION state and stops until the path is clear.

 ## Setup & Compilation